23nicolaso/Ollama-Market/README.md

 - `Account`: Represents a trading account with positions and cash
 - `MarketAgent`: Base class for all trading agents
 - `MarketMaker`: Provides liquidity to the market
-- `RetailTrader`: Simulates retail investor behavior
+- `RetailTrader`: Simulates retail investor behavior (almost entirely random, centered around sentiment)
-- `HedgeFund` and `ExecutionalTrader`: More sophisticated trading strategies
+- `HedgeFund` and `ExecutionalTrader`: Simulates behavior of more sophisticated firms (front running retail, trading market structure)
 - `genNews()`: Generates news headlines using Ollama and updates market sentiment

 ## Customization